 This method uses a couple of stitches which firmly anchors the mirror to the fabric.
 This is the best way of fixing the mirror with stitches.

-In the camisole top sewing tutorial I have done simple mirror work with a square stitch done repeatedly around round mirror.
+A simple mirror work with a square stitch can be done repeatedly around round mirror.

 Method 3 Anchor using triangular frame stitches

 This is another way of using stitches to fix the mirror .
 A shape of 2 traingles are formed across the mirror.
 Follow the picture below to work this stitch

 Method 4 Satin stitch mirror work

 This is used to anchor square or triangular shaped mirrors.
 Satin stitch is used in all the corners to fix the mirror on the fabric.